ahmedsaleh10/E-commerce/README.md

 # E-commerce

-This is a collaborative React project that we built for training, where we converted Figma designs into Reactjs components using Material UI.
+This is a collaborative React project that we built for training, where we converted E-commerce Figma website designs into Reactjs components using Material UI.
 Our team consisted of four members who worked to develop the app.

 ## Prerequisites
 HTML